Vehicle rental insurance in Vietnam — motorbike, car, scooter

 - If you hold only a car licence — which is common — riding a motorbike may void your medical coverage entirely, not just the vehicle damage portion.

-- Riding unlicensed, or riding a bike above the cc threshold in your policy, is almost universally excluded.
+- Riding unlicensed, or riding a bike above the cc threshold in your policy, is typically excluded in most policies — verify your specific terms.

 Medical evacuation is where travel insurance earns its cost.
 A serious accident in a rural province can involve evacuation costs that run into tens of thousands of dollars.
 This is the coverage worth verifying carefully.
 See the travel insurance page for a fuller breakdown of policy types and what to look for.